stanford-oval/cs294-fall2020/hw1/setup-guide.md

 but any North American region should work.
 See detailed instructions and a tutorial for GCP [here](./google-cloud.md).

+To install the dependencies, glone this repository and run `install-cloud.sh` under `hw1` directory.
+You will need to logout and login again to load the corresponding commands.

 ### Running on FarmShare
 The parts of this homework that do not require GPU training can also be run on [rice.stanford.edu](https://web.stanford.edu/group/farmshare/cgi-bin/wiki/index.php/Main_Page),